Skip to main content

 Consequences of Non-Compliance

-• Your LLC's authority to conduct business is suspended
+• The LLC's authority to conduct business is suspended

-• You may be unable to sue or enforce contracts in NY courts
+• The LLC may be unable to sue or enforce contracts in NY courts during suspension

-• Courts may dismiss legal actions brought by your non-compliant LLC
+• Courts have dismissed legal actions brought by non-compliant LLCs in some cases

-• Business credibility suffers with partners, lenders, and clients
+• Business credibility can suffer with partners, lenders, and clients

-• Suspension does NOT invalidate your LLC's existence
+• Suspension does not invalidate the LLC's existence

 • Existing contracts remain valid